 Recently, companies are paying more attention to the experience of their workforce.
 As the name suggests, employee experience (EX) concerns the study of the quality of experiences during work, as perceived by employees.
-From the moment they apply for a job, to the day-to-day activities up to the point they leave the organisation, it all counts towards that perception of quality of experience.
-And obviously, companies want EX to be positive in order to attract the best candidates, retain talent … Read more →
+EX is sometimes referred as enterprise UX, which is the design of products for people at work.
+It includes any software, device or interface that help workers perform their job.
+From the moment they apply for a job, to the day-to-day activities up to the point they … Read more →

 I’ve been performing usability studies for different projects to evaluate products and services in diverse technology readiness levels.
 Below I give some examples of recent work performed where I applied UX, user-centred design and ergonomics research to understand how people interact with the systems in question.